Skip to content

 Wondering how many websites there are out there?
 Find out as we explore some of the most eye-opening website statistics.

-In this post, we’ll be looking at stats and facts that tell us more about the growth of the internet over time, and the most popular websites out there.
-We’ll also reveal useful website benchmarks and recent trends that web and businesses need to know.
+In this post, we’ll examine stats and facts that tell us more about the internet’s growth over time and the most popular websites.
+We’ll also reveal useful website benchmarks and recent trends that web and business owners need to know.

 Ready?
 Let’s get started!